asuprem/EdnaML/usage-docs/config-reference/datareaders.md

 3 arguments:

 - `pathidx`: The index where the path exists.
 This is `0` for VehicleID
 - `annotationidx`: the index where the annotation exists.
-If you want to use the `color` annotation, use `0`.
+If you want to use the `color` annotation, use `3`.
 - `classificationclass`: The name of the annotation used.
 See tuple above.
+If you want to use the make annotation, use `color`

+### GENERATOR_ARGS

+Unused

+### DATALOADER_ARGS

+Unused

+## `VeRi`

+The datareader for the VeRi dataset.

+### `CRAWLER_ARGS`

+The crawler extracts all paths to tuples.
+2 arguments:

+- `data_folder`: path to the root CompCars directory that contains the the `image` directory, e.g. `data/VeRi`

+### DATASET_ARGS

+TorchDataset stes up functions to load images from path, and well as yield a single annotation/label.
+We need to provide the index of the annotation, since CompCars has multiple annotations.
+Each tuple of a sample is of the form: `(path/to/image, pid, cid, color, type)` 3 arguments:

+- `pathidx`: The index where the path exists.
+This is `0` for VehicleID
+- `annotationidx`: the index where the annotation exists.
+If you want to use the `color` annotation, use `3`.
-If you want to use the make annotation, use `make`
+- `classificationclass`: The name of the annotation used.
+See tuple above.
+If you want to use the make annotation, use `color`

 ### GENERATOR_ARGS